 9. Consultant

-This role can begin with a consulting firm, where consultants analyse data and develop strategies businesses can follow to increase their output and profits.
+This role can begin with a consulting firm, where consultants analyse data and develop strategies for businesses to increase output and profits.
 They can also be hired to improve operations or supply chain management.
 With experience, consultants can open a private practice.

 10. Supply Chain Manager